Status: Draft

 There are still multiple options available within this configuration pattern. ddsr one broker per node? (or just one broker ( clustered,logical ) broker?)

 On a pumping/router, once delivery has occurred to all contexts, can you delete the file?
-Just watch the log files and tick off as each scope confirms receipt. when last one confirmed, delete. (makes re-xmit difficult ;-)
+Just watch the reports from consumers and tick off as each scope confirms receipt. when last one confirmed, delete. (makes re-xmit difficult ;-)

 Based on a file size threshold? if the file is too big, don´t keep it around?